What is Testosterone?

 This surge in the use of testosterone products may not be an entirely good thing.
 Testosterone replacement therapy is only appropriate and safe for men who have below-normal levels and who don’t have any medical conditions that could be made worse by testosterone, such as an enlarged prostate or evidence of prostate cancer.

-As we’ll see, use of testosterone by men with normal levels is very risky.
+As we will see, use of testosterone by men with normal levels is very risky.
 The symptoms of hypogonadism are often overlooked, because, in part, they are mistaken for ordinary signs of aging.

 Men with below-normal testosterone experience the following:

 - Low interest in sex

 The enormous industry that has sprung up to capitalize on this problem has contributed to a dangerous rise in the unregulated sale and use of testosterone supplements.
 Far too many men are obtaining quick-and-dirty prescriptions for testosterone, and abusing the hormone because it makes them feel temporarily younger and stronger.